 Aubretia is fully hardy and flowers best in a sunny spot, but it will grow in semishade.
 Aubretia prefers well-drained soil and will tolerate dry growing conditions, which is why it is so well suited to being planted in walls and rockeries.
 It requires just a little maintenance and is trouble free.

 Although Aubrieta is not scented, it is attractive to bees and long flowering.

-Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita always look really pretty and a make cheerful splash of colour.
+Although a very simple and common garden plant, it is a lovely sight in spring to see a well established Aubrieta trailing over a wall a mass of blue, purple and pink; Aubreita looks pretty and makes a cheerful splash of colour.

-Aubretia tend to be short lived plants as they can become bare in patches with age.
-To combat this take cuttings as Aubretia root very easily.
-Just trim off a cutting a few centimetres long in mid summer and root into well drained compost.
+It is easy to get cuttings from Aubretia.
+Often they send out little plantlets around them and you can pot these up to grow on for planting out later when they have a mature root.
+Also Aubretia root easily trim off a cutting a few centimetres long in midsummer and root into well-drained compost.
 Let the plant grow on to a mature size in a suitable container, and then it is ready for planting out.